nihongo-to-eigo/botty/README.md

  node start.js
  ```

+ If using VSCode, just open the project root and press F5

-You can just create an empty feathers.json file in the root of the project.
+You can just create an empty feathers.json file in the root of the project and it will be populated automatically.

 Here is an example `config.json` file as well:
 ```